Austin Hedges Player Props: Pirates vs. Reds

-Austin Hedges -- 0-for-4 in his last game -- will be in action for the Pittsburgh Pirates against the Cincinnati Reds, with Luke Weaver on the hill, on April 20 at 6:35 PM ET.
+On Friday, Austin Hedges (on the back of going 1-for-3) and the Pittsburgh Pirates play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 6:35 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Rockies.
+He had a one-hit performance in his most recent game (1-for-3) against the Reds.

 Austin Hedges Game Info & Props vs. the Reds